orisai/scheduler/docs/README.md

 ### Job executions overlap

-Set up [locking](#locks-and-job-overlapping) and make sure the lock storage is sufficient for your setup.
-E.g. flock ( lock files on the disk) will not work for applications running across multiple servers.
+Set up [locking](#locks-and-job-overlapping) and ensure the lock storage is sufficient for the setup.
+E.g. flock ( lock files on the disk) does not work for applications running across multiple servers.

 Default lock timeout is set to 5 minutes.
-If your lock storage supports expiration and job takes over 5 minutes, lock will be released before job finishes.
-In such case it is up to you to prolong the expiration time.
+If the lock storage supports expiration and a job takes over 5 minutes, the lock is released before the job finishes.
+In that case, prolong the expiration time.
-Each [job type](#job-types) allows you to control the lock.
+Each [job type](#job-types) allows controlling the lock.